programminghistorian/jekyll/en/lessons/temporal-network-analysis-with-r.md

 {% include figure.html filename="tna_with_r_1.png" caption="A static visualization of the network" %}

 Now let's make our network dynamic.
-First, we have to import the temporal data associated with the [dynamic edges](/assets/temporal-network-analysis-with-r/TNAWR_DynamicEdges.csv) and [dynamic nodes](/assets/temporal-network-analysis-with-r/TNAWR_DynamicNodes.csv).
+First, we have to import the temporal data associated with the <a href="/assets/temporal-network-analysis-with-r/TNAWR_DynamicEdges.csv" download>dynamic edges</a> and <a href="/assets/temporal-network-analysis-with-r/TNAWR_DynamicNodes.csv" download>dynamic nodes</a>.

 ```r
 # Import Temporal Network Data